 The acronym "API" stands for Application Programming Interface.
 When an app or service has an API, it means that the builders of that app/service have created a way for other third parties to programmatically connect with their app.
 So instead of having to manually type things into a user interface, your third party app can connect automatically and pass data back and forth.
 The API defines a specification that the third party applications have to follow, with very specific guidelines, in order to successfully pass data back and forth.
 In the world of cloud technology, where software is almost always hosted online, APIs have become very common and necessary.
 More technical stuff about APIs can be read here.

 APIs in the vacation rental industry are no different.
 When a channel (eg. HomeAway or Airbnb) has a API, it means that third party apps (like OwnerRez) can programmatically connect and pass data back and forth with the channel.
 However, just because the channel has a API does not mean that they will allow "just any" third party app to connect.
 There is typically a strict qualification and verification phase that goes on before access to the API is given to the third party, and then it can take many more months to successfully pass testing and certification.
 OwnerRez has successfully done that with its API Integrations for HomeAway, Airbnb and the other channel partners.

 OwnerRez itself has an API that users can use to pass data back and forth with third party applications or their own custom programs.
-For more information on that, read about how to find your OwnerRez API user key.
+For more information on that, read the OwnerRez API Overview.